das-peter/drupal_clients/README.txt

 To define your own connection type, you need:

 - an implementation of hook_clients_connection_type_info().
-- a class definition for your connection type, with the following methods:
+- a class definition for your connection type.
+This should be named 'clients_connection_YOUR_TYPE_ID' and implement the following methods:
   - connectionSettingsForm(), which should return a FormAPI array for your connection type's edit form.
   - connectionSettingsForm_submit(), which should provide any processing of